Arif-PhyChem/MLQD/README.md

         'systemType': 'SB',             # str: (Not optional) Need to define, wether your model is spin-boson (SB) or FMO complex (FMO)
-        'XfileIn': 'x_data',            # str: (Not Optional, npy file) The X file 'YfileIn': 'y_data',            # str: (Not Optional, npy file) The X file 'hyperParam': 'True',           # str: Default is False, we can pass True (optimize the hyperparameters) or False (don't optimize and run with the default structure)
+        'XfileIn': 'x_data',            # str: (Not Optional, npy file) The X file 'YfileIn': 'y_data',            # str: (Not Optional, npy file) The X file 'energyNorm': 1.0,              # float: Normalizer for the energy difference between the two states (in spin-boson model)
+        'DeltaNorm': 1.0,               # float: Normalizer for the the tunneling matrix element (in spin-boson model) 'gammaNorm': 10,                # float: Normalizer for Characteristic frequency.
+Default values are 500 (FMO complex) and 10 (spin-boson model)
+        'lambNorm': 1.0,                # float: Normalizer for System-bath coupling strength.
+Default values are 520 (FMO complex) and 1 (spin-boson model)
+        'tempNorm': 1.0,                # float: Normalizer for temperature.
+Default values are 510 (FMO complex) and 1 (spin-boson model)
+        'hyperParam': 'True',           # str: Default is False, we can pass True (optimize the hyperparameters) or False (don't optimize and run with the default structure)
         'patience': 10,                 # int: Patience for early stopping in CNN training 'epochs': 100,                  # int: Number of epochs for training or optimization